doyled3atwit/Data-Science-Job-Posting-Analysis/README.md

 - do i have to keep ss of code in readME ?
 - should i write more descriptions ?

-Examining the benefits, necessary qualifications, diverse locations, various companies, and additional insights derived from data extracted from California-based data science job postings in December 2021.
+Examining the benefits, necessary qualifications, locations, various companies, and additional insights derived from data extracted from California-based data science job postings in December 2021.

 Dakota Doyle